d3fc/d3fc/packages/d3fc-series/README.md

 #### WebGL rendering

+*If this is your first time using WebGL, this collection of higher-level series components is the best place to start.
+Only investigate the low-level components in [d3fc-webgl](https://github.com/d3fc/d3fc/tree/master/packages/d3fc-webgl#d3fc-webgl) if you need bespoke functionality.*

 ***WebGL rendering does not yet have full feature parity with the other rendering methods.
 Please check the API documentation against the methods to see what is currently supported.***

 The `seriesWebglLine` component has an API that is almost identical to its canvas counterpart, `seriesCanvasLine`.
 The only difference is the `context` property, which requires a `contextType` of `'webgl'`.